+The Environmental Liability Directive (ELD - adopted in 2004) sets out an environmental liability framework to prevent and remedy environmental damage to pre-damage condition when it is caused by economic operators.
+It contains the “polluter pays” principle.
 One of the issues that has come up over the years in the discussion at European level is the availability (at reasonable costs) of insurance and other types of financial security, and the need or not for mandatory financial security.

-In the framework of the work programme the Commission requested law firm Stevens & Bolton to do a study (“Financial Security Study 2019”) and publish a report to fill the gap in knowledge for the Commission on voluntary and mandatory financial security for ELD liabilities, and to suggest ways in which such financial security could be improved both at an EU level and a Member State level.
+In the framework of its Multi-Annual Work Programme "Making the ELD more fit for purpose 2017-2020”, the European Commission requested law firm Stevens & Bolton to prepare a “Financial Security Study” (2019) and publish a report to fill the gap in knowledge on voluntary and mandatory financial security for ELD liabilities, and to suggest ways in which such financial security could be improved, both at EU level and Member State level.

-Therefore, it recommends measures to increase availability and demand for ELD liabilities insurance, referring to an EU-wide training programme.
+In June 2020, the Commission and the law firm published the final report on improving financial security in the context of the ELD.
+The report states that it is premature to recommend harmonised mandatory financial security for ELD liabilities or an EU-wide fund.The report, however, adds that effective implementation of the ELD cannot occur in the absence of insurance for liabilities under it.Therefore, it recommends measures to increase availability and demand for ELD liabilities insurance, referring to an EU-wide training programme.
 The report refers to BIPAR and its members in this respect (as well as other European trade associations), to provide advice into such a training programme.

-- Published in June 2020 -
+- Published in June 2021 -